bhyvex/questedit/README.md

 questedit
 =========

-This is a very simple web-based quest editor.
+This is a very simple web-based quest editor using ace and w2ui.

+To get ace-builds populated try 'git submodule foreach git pull'